piotr022/UV_K5_playground/README.md

 * ninja
 * open-ocd

-All folders with executables of the above programs should be added to the PATH.
+All folders with executables of the above programs should be added to the PATH environment variable.

 for debugging:
 * vs code